 Click above to watch the video

-The jigsaw can be a difficult tool to setup and get great results with.
+The jigsaw can be a difficult tool for beginners to setup and get great results with.
 That sounds odd given that it is a perfect beginner tool, especially for those that are budget conscious.
 I’ve identified six factors that you must get right in order to make the jigsaw behave and work well for you.
-These factors are pretty easy to get right, but the power comes in knowing them.
+These factors are pretty easy to get right once you know what they are.

 I also have a video and article completely covering the jigsaw and how to use it.